What to watch while you wait for ‘Atlanta’ S3

 The show is a documentary series and also very low (like, empty) on any kind of laughs, but this Netflix Originals show delves deep into the socio-political problems faced in many inner cities in America right now.
 Lack of police funding, drug problems, and more all feature in this show that might not be groundbreaking, but certainly is eye opening.

-*Might not be a legit fact about Oliver’s pre-thespian past!
+*May not be a legit fact about Oliver’s pre-thespian past!